Jennifer on My Mind: Plot

-Marcus Rottner (Brandon), 24-year-old heir of his late grandfather's fortune, is living in his New Jersey Palisades apartment as he finds out hippie girlfriend Jennifer Da Silva (Walker) has died of a heroin overdose in his living room.
-Fearing that he might be arrested for her death, he decides to dump her body, but not before his sister Selma (Taylor) and her psychologist boyfriend Sergei (Bonerz)—whom Marcus detests—suddenly drop in.
+Marcus Rottner, 24-year-old heir of his late grandfather Max's fortune, is living in his New Jersey Palisades apartment as he learns that his hippie girlfriend Jennifer Da Silva has died of a heroin overdose in his living room.
+Fearing that he might be arrested for her death, he decides to dump her body, but not before his sister Selma and her psychologist boyfriend Sergei Wasserman (whom Marcus detests) suddenly visit.
 They notice his strange behavior and suspect that he has gotten himself into trouble.
 They search his apartment but find nothing.

-A flashback shows how Marcus and Jennifer met: He first notices Jennifer in Venice, where both are enjoying their holiday.
+A flashback shows how Marcus and Jennifer meet: He first notices Jennifer in Venice, where both are enjoying their holiday.
 Marcus is immediately drawn to her reckless, careless behavior, and she falls for his looks and charm.
-She unexpectedly leaves Europe with her parents and he follows her to their home in Oyster Bay, where they briefly date until Jennifer again cuts all ties.
+She unexpectedly leaves Europe with her parents and he follows her to their home in Oyster Bay, New York, where they briefly date until Jennifer again cuts all ties.

-Heartbroken, Marcus leaves for Venice, but returns to see Jennifer on her birthday; he's shocked to find her injecting heroin with two minstrels (Bostwick and Conaway).
+Heartbroken, Marcus leaves for Venice but returns to see Jennifer on her birthday; he is shocked to see that she is injecting heroin with two minstrels.
 Marcus scares them away and tries to save Jennifer as she, under the influence, jumps from her rooftop.

 Fearing that she might become a heroin addict, Marcus convinces Jennifer to return to Venice, but she grows bored and expresses her desire to return to New York.
 As he visits the Venetian Ghetto, she leaves a recording explaining that she cannot be with him.

-He returns to the Lower East Side in Manhattan meets with his friend Ornstein (Vinovich) to get advice on how to dispose of a body in a novel.
+He returns to the Lower East Side in Manhattan and meets with his friend Sigmund Ornstein for advice on how to dispose of a body in a novel.
 Marcus follows his advice and drives to a river.
 His reverie is interrupted by three Hells Angels who harass him.
-Their shake-down is interrupted by two police officers on motorcycles.
-Marcus drives off, dreamily talking of how this is the most time he has spent with Jenny.
+Their shakedown is interrupted by two police officers on motorcycles.
+Marcus drives off, dreamily talking of how this is the most time that he has spent with Jenny.

-Flashback: Marcus moves to New Jersey to clear his mind.
-Months later, Jennifer suddenly shows up on his doorstep, telling Marcus that she has traveled the world and still has not found her place in life.
+In a flashback, Marcus moves to New Jersey to clear his mind.
+Months later, Jennifer suddenly arrives on his doorstep, telling Marcus that she has traveled the world and has still not found her place in life.
 She asks to stay at his place for a while.

 As he cooks her dinner, Jennifer secretly puts several prescription capsules into the blender of chocolate milk and drinks the mixture.
-While he sets the table on the balcony, she freaks out and he finds her in the kitchen preparing a needle over the stove flame.
-She climbs up on the balcony railing but he pulls her down.
-She asks him to inject the syringe of heroin and he does, bringing on a fatal overdose.
+While he sets the table on the balcony, she freaks out, and he finds her in the kitchen preparing a needle over the stove flame.
+She climbs up on the balcony railing, but he pulls her down.
+She asks him to inject the syringe of heroin, and he does, bringing on a fatal overdose.

-When a carload of men chase him, his sports car crashes, catches fire and explodes with the body in the trunk.
-In the final scene, he is dressed in white, back in Venice.
+When a carload of men chase Marcus, his sports car crashes, catches fire and explodes with Jennifer's body in the trunk.
+He escapes and in the end, he is dressed in white and back in Venice.